 © FijiPocketGuide.com

 One of the many amazing things about the islands of Fiji is that the Fijian culture is extremely accessible.
 There are many opportunities for visitors to see Fijians living and breathing their authentic way of life as they have done for centuries.
 Sure, there are a few elaborate shows here and there, but when you visit or stay in a Fijian village, you know you are getting the real deal.
 At first, it can be a bit of a culture shock.
-People living off the bare minimum in self-built houses that are best described as shacks.
+People are living off the bare minimum in humble bures they’ve built themselves.
 But it’s by no means a depressing experience.
 Fijians are generally happy and are extremely welcoming when inviting visitors into their village.
 It’s an uplifting experience where you’re bound to learn a great deal, not to mention reflect on what’s important in your own life.
-Nevertheless, Fijians do have their own distinct culture and their own set of rules, so it’s vital to know the Fiji village etiquette and what to do when visiting a Fijian village.
+Regardless, Fijians have their own distinct culture and set of customs, so it’s vital to know the Fiji village etiquette and what to do when visiting a Fijian village.

 Before we finally dive into this Fijian customs guide, be sure to bookmark The Guide to the Fiji Culture for Travellers.